INRIA/scikit-learn-mooc/slides/concluding_remarks.md

 ???

-- Understanding the models, in the sens of how the build their predictive functions, helps knowing when they are suited to the data and having intuitions on how to debug them
+- Understanding the models, in the sense of how they build their predictive functions, helps knowing when they are suited to the data and having intuitions on how to debug them

 --